broadinstitute/cromwell/docs/tutorials/Containers.md

 ## Containers

-Containers are self-contained software archives, that hold everything from the tool you want to run, to libraries and runtimes it requires, and the operating system it runs on.
+Containers are encapsulated environments that include an operating system, libraries, and software.
+For example, if you have a host machine running Centos, you can run an isolated container with Ubuntu 18.04.
+At a high level, it's useful to think of a container as a program or binary.

-Best Practise WDL and CWL define containers for their tasks to run in, to ensure reproducibility and portability - that running the same task on a different system will run the exact same software.
+To promote reproducibility and portability, it's considered best practice to define containers for a WDL and CWL task to run in - this ensures that running the same task on a different system will run the exact same software.

 Docker images are the most common container format, but it is not advisable for certain systems to run Docker itself, and for this reason Cromwell can be configured to support a number of alternatives.